juanstm200/A.R.G.G.Y/README.md

 | Kill | It is a call to the system sends a signal to a process for kill process |
 | Exit | Exit causes the normal termination of the process. |

+## Requirements 🛠️
+- Ubuntu 14.04 LTS
+- Functions and files will be compiled with gcc 4.8.4 with flags

 ## Authors ✒️
 - **Cristian Pinzón Capera** - [faykris](https://github.com/faykris)